spdx/spdx-3-model/serialization/README.md

   "dataLicense": "CC0-1.0"
 }
 ```
-Because they represent identical logical values, choosing a represenation is a matter of taste and personal preference;
+Because they represent identical values, choosing a logical represenation is a matter of taste;
 one or the other should be chosen for documentation purposes.
 The logical representation does not affect
-the serialization format, although the same choices can be used for the serialization spec.
+the serialization format, although the same alternatives are available for the serialization spec.

 The `person` element illustrates a problem with the logical model that can be resolved by adding
 an `identifiedBy` property to the Identity type.
 For the purpose of illustrating serialization, assume that the